 With such speed, any image, at any resolution, typically renders in a few seconds up to a few minutes.

 Compared to a common laptop, 3Delight Cloud renders interactively a 4K image about 500 times faster.
-Compared to a more powerful 24-core server (eg. dual Xeon X5650 2.67GHz), it renders it at more than 100 times faster.
+Compared to a more powerful server with 24 cores (eg. dual Xeon X5650 2.67GHz), it renders it at more than 100 times faster.
 Here are three scenes of varied levels of complexities comparing the performance of 3Delight Cloud and such server for 1K, 2K and 4K renders.